 This site of the 1996 Olympic canoe and kayak events also boasts a small shop, interpretive center, picnic areas, and a bridge over the river.

 Located northwest of Chattanooga near the picturesque Sewanee lies one of the most beautiful state parks in the Volunteer State.
 South Cumberland sits atop the Cumberland Plateau and as such boasts some unique geological features.
+It’s also made up of multiple sites within the park’s boundaries.

 Of note is Foster Falls which can be added in on several hikes or as its own destination.
 Climbers frequent this area and the water at the base of the falls stays cool through the summer.
+The Stone Door is another highlight of this park, with two large rock faces with a set of steep stairs cut between them.

 Take the 2-mile Climber’s Loop to get a taste of what the park has to offer.
 If you have extra time take the 4-mile round trip hike on the Buggy Top Trail to one of the largest cave openings in the state.
 No matter what you choose this park has something to offer all visitors.